 - With the engine at normal operating temperature, locate the oil pan quick drain hose and thread the hose through the boat's drain plug hole.
 (Figure 11-21).
 Remove the cap from the end of the quick-drain hose and insert the discharge hose into a suitable container.
 Allow the oil from the engine to drain until the crankcase is empty.
-Reinstall the cap onto the quick-drain hose and pull the hose back through the drain and secure the hose at the engine. - 2.
-Remove the oil filter by turning it counterclockwise, using an oil filter wrench if necessary.
-Discard the old filter and sealing ring. - 3.
-Coat the sealing ring, on the new filter, with a light coating of clean engine oil.
+Reinstall the cap onto the quick-drain hose and pull the hose back through the drain and secure the hose at the engine. - Remove the oil filter by turning it counterclockwise, using an oil filter wrench if necessary.
+Discard the old filter and sealing ring. - Coat the sealing ring, on the new filter, with a light coating of clean engine oil.
 Install the oil filter securely by hand.
-DO NOT overtighten. - 4.
-Fill the engine with the recommended oil and quantity, through the oil fill location on the valve cover (Figure 11-22).
-See OIL REQUIREMENTS page 28 and ENGINE FLUID CAPACITIES page 54, respectively.
+DO NOT overtighten.